 The AAMC has provided data from the 2016-2017 application cycle where they give you a grid of GPA crossed with MCAT score and the acceptance rate, how many people applied with these numbers, and how many people were accepted with these numbers.

-When you think about the odds of getting in and how does that relate to an MCAT score, there is no such thing where getting an “A” is a good score or getting a perfect 100, like in school.
-With the MCAT, either my score hurts my application, my MCAT score is neutral on my application, my MCAT score is good enough but it's nothing special or my MCAT score helps in my application.
+When you think about the odds of getting in and how that relates to an MCAT score, this is how to think of it: Either my MCAT score hurts my application, my MCAT score is neutral on my application, my MCAT score is good enough but nothing special, or my MCAT score helps in my application.

-Based on the student's background, they're probably thinking a good score is just a score that doesn’t hurt me or anything that's just good enough.
-For the over-achievers, what's a good score for them is something that helps their application.
+For many students, a good score is just a score that doesn’t hurt them.
+For the overachievers, a good score is something that specifically helps their application.

 [06:57] 508 is the New 30

 Bryan explains that anything below a 508 is going to hurt you.
-508-510 are all fine and if you don’t get accepted with a score in that range, it’s not because of your MCAT score.
+508-510 are all fine, and if you don’t get accepted with a score in that range, it’s not because of your MCAT score.
 Anything that’s 510 and above will help you.

-I agree with Bryan and this is going to discourage a lot of people because they may only be getting 504 or 505.
-There is a huge difference between what is a competitive score and what is a score that will get your application a look and possible get you an interview.
+I agree with Bryan, and this is going to discourage a lot of people because they may only be getting a 504 or 505.
+But there is a huge difference between what is a competitive score and what is a score that will get your application a look and possibly get you an interview.

-I’ve worked with plenty of students that are getting 501’s or 502’s and they’re still getting interviews and acceptances.
-So the difference between competitive and good enough is huge and it all depends on that complete application.
-A lot of students focus on the MCAT thinking it’s all they need to get into school.
+I’ve worked with plenty of students that are getting 501’s or 502’s, and they’re still getting interviews and acceptances.
+So the difference between competitive and good enough is huge, and it all depends on your complete application.
+A lot of students focus on the MCAT, thinking it’s all they need to get into school.
 Looking at this table, more than 10% of students who had more than 3.79 GPA and greater than a 517 on the MCAT still couldn’t get into medical school.
 So MCAT is not the only factor.

-Bryan says that scoring over 517 on the MCAT is the top 5% in the nation, but he assumes it's pretty high up on the GPA percentiles which vary among colleges.
-So 12.5% of those people managed to screw up the interviews so badly they didn’t get in, or they wrote poor personal statements, or had poor letters of recommendations.
-Usually, the people getting these high scores are possibly not the most social people and they may not have great communication skills; so you need to have a well-rounded application.
-It’s not just the MCAT or the GPA.
+Bryan says that scoring over 517 on the MCAT is the top 5% in the nation, but still, 12.5% of those people managed to screw up the interviews so badly they didn’t get in, or they wrote poor personal statements or had poor letters of recommendations.
+Usually, the people getting these high MCAT scores are possibly not the most social people, and they may not have great communication skills; so you need to have a well-rounded application.
+It’s not just your MCAT score or your GPA.
 It’s so much more than that.
-But going back to the heart of our conversation today as to what is the competitive score, I think Bryan nailed it on the head.
+But when it comes to what is a competitive score, I think Bryan nailed it on the head.

-Nevertheless, Bryan points out the compounding effect as to the kind of student who is with it enough to really work hard and get a high MCAT score is probably also doing their clinical exposure, their lab work and all the other things they’re supposed to be doing as well.
+Nevertheless, Bryan points out the compounding effect: the kind of student who is with it enough to really work hard and get a high MCAT score is probably also getting their clinical exposure, their lab work, and all the other things they’re supposed to be doing, as well.

 [15:15] Final Thoughts

 Now you know what you should be shooting for on your MCAT.
 Knowing where you want to go is important to achieve your goals.
 Write down the score you want on a piece of paper and pin it up on your wall.
 Draw it on your bathroom mirror.
-Tell yourself everyday that you’re going to get a 510 or a 505, whatever score you’re shooting for.
-Make it happen.
-Shoot for the stars and it will happen.
+Tell yourself every day that you’re going to get a 510 or a 505, whatever score you’re shooting for.
+Shoot for the stars, and make it happen.

 Listen to Other Episodes